rmacuna/Crown/README.md

 **Sizing**

 All cr buttons have diferent class that modifies the width and height, there are small, medium, large and adaptive buttons.
-This classes variate the width of the button but no the height, for more height add `big` class.
-Look the code here:
+This classes variate the width of the button but not the height, if you want more height add `big` class.
 ```HTML
 <button class="cr button small">Button</button>
 <button class="cr button medium">Button</button>